 All you need to do is, just upload any picture to Windows Paint> Go to file section > Click on Save as.

 A pop-up window will appear asking you to select the file destination > Give a name to the image and an option to select the type of file from the drop-down menu as shown below:

 Adobe Photoshop Tool

 Like the windows paint tool, almost every photo editing tool has one thing in common.
 The majority of them provide the same functionality for image format conversion.
-For example, in Adobe photoshop to convert any image file into JPG/JPEG, go to the file section as shown below and click on the Save as an option.
+For example, in Adobe Photoshop to convert any image file into JPG/JPEG, go to the file section as shown below and click on the Save as option.

 A popup window will appear in which you have to put the file name and select Save as Type.

 Click on the save button and you are done.